Summary: A guide to community bicycle helmet campaigns. It will provide good ideas even if you don't care to undertake

 The campaign was designed and run by a coalition of 16 organizations, spearheaded by two organizations with web links if

 .
 Other organizations in the coalition included local TV station KOMO,

 MSR and Pro-Tec (local helmet manufacturers), the Metrocenter YMCA, the Washington State Pediatric Society, the

 Washington Academy of Family Physicians, and several other state and regional groups.
 Much of the success of this ongoing

 helmet campaign is a result of a strong coalition that continues to draw upon the diverse resources, experience, and

 expertise of the individual coalition members.

 Support and Donations:

 Taking the lead in the Seattle helmet campaign was staff at the Harborview Injury Prevention and Research Center.

 Much of the original funding for the program came from Mountain Safety Research (MSR), an early manufacturer of bicycle

 helmets.
-In 1988, when MSR ceased production of cycling helmets, another
+In 1988, when MSR ceased production of cycling helmets, another Seattle helmet manufacturer, Pro-Tec, stepped in

-funding and providing helmets for various programs.
-Pro-Tec created a statewide helmet discount buying program tied to the helmet coalition's work.
+program tied to the helmet coalition's work.
 Prices were lowered from $39-$55 to around $25 for each helmet.

 Many other campaign services, such as production of PSAs, were donated by the KOMO-TV public service department and other

 local film production companies.
 The free television PSAs produced for the coalition were valued at more than

 Professional staff and volunteers:

 At an early point in the campaign, Harborview enlisted the aid of the Cascade Bicycle Club; at that time Jane Abraham, a

 member of the bicycle club's board of directors, was hired by Harborview as a consultant to the helmet project.

 For the first two years of the project, decisions were made by the coalition.
 As the program grew, it was clear that a

 full-time coordinator was needed.
 When Abraham became a consultant to the Cascade Bicycle Club (1988), she also assumed

 In addition to the full-time coordinator, much time was donated to the project by staff of the various coalition members.

 Several volunteers who were never recognized publicly, simply because they wore masks as part of their presentation, were

 Originally a cycling superhero comic book character developed for the bike safety program at Stanford University in Palo

 Alto, California, Sprocketman was brought to life by a core of dedicated Seattle volunteers.
-Wearing his colorful Iycra costume, Sprocketman is in constant demand from area schools, and yet the coalition has never had to advertise this part
+Wearing his colorful lycra

+costume, Sprocketman is in constant demand from area schools, and yet the coalition has never had to advertise this part

 Based on the latter data, the coalition chose the goal of reducing bike-related head injuries through four

 1) Increase general community awareness of the problem of bicycle-related head injuries;

 2) Educate parents, especially those of young children, about the problem, and provide information on how they could

 3) Address the peer pressure issue by making bicycle helmets acceptable;